-The Gilbert Police Department makes every attempt to conduct as much of the required testing in the amount of time an out-of-state applicant is here.
+The Gilbert Police Department makes every attempt to conduct as much of the required testing in the amount of time an out-of-area applicant is here.
 Each step of the testing process is contingent upon successful completion of the test that precedes it.
-For example, if an out-of-state applicant passes the written test, they are invited to participate in the physical agility test the next day with the other applicants.
+For example, if an out-of-area applicant passes the written test, they are invited to participate in the physical agility test the next day with the other applicants.
 If they pass the physical agility test, they will be given an oral board interview that same day.
-Should they pass the oral board interview they may be given a background interview and polygraph examination, time permitting.

 What should I wear to the written test?

 Please submit your application online.
 The Arizona POST Statement of Personal History and Authorization to Release should be completed, notarized, and brought with you to the physical agility test.
 They will be collected upon successful completion of the test.